biblicalph/biblicalph.github.io/_posts/2019-01-06-es6-modules-in-nodejs.md

 console.log('%d divided by %d = %d', 22, 5, divide(22)(5));
 ```

-To start the development server, run `npm run start:dev`.
-While the server is running, editing either `math.js` or `index.js` reloads the server.
+To start the application, run `npm run start:dev`.
+While the application is running, editing either `math.js` or `index.js` reloads it.
+That is, you don't have to stop and restart it.
-To deploy your chances to production, run `npm run build` - this creates a `dist` directory which can be deployed to the production server.
+To deploy your changes to production, run `npm run build` - this creates a `dist` directory which can be deployed to the production server.

 Hope you enjoyed this article.
 See you in the follow up article.
 In the meantime, feel free to leave comments and suggestions.